aaronjleonard/aaronjleonard.github.io/_pages/about.md

 I'm a third year PhD student in the [Kenneth C. Griffin Department of Economics](https://economics.uchicago.edu/) at UChicago.

-My interests are in behavioral economics, development economics and industrial organization, with a particular focus on digital platforms and technology.
+My interests are in development economics, industrial organization and behavioral economics, with a particular focus on digital platforms and technology.

 My CV is available [here](https://github.com/aaronjleonard/aaronjleonard.github.io/blob/master/files/AaronLeonard-CV-July2025.pdf).